UnaBiz/sigfox-tracker/README.md

 ## GPS

-This project has been tested with the DFRobot GPS:
+This project has been tested with the DFRobot GPS, which is based on the u-blox UBX-M8030-KT GPS module:

 https://www.dfrobot.com/index.php?route=product/product&path=57&product_id=1302